lcrasovan/nodeJsExamples/README.md

 # Some nice examples with NodeJS

-## Upload files to GDrive using the Google Drive API (OAuth2 client used)
+## Upload files to GDrive using the Google Drive API (OAuth2 client)

 Prerequisites: